zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 By default, SqlBulkCopy will process the operation in a single batch.
 If you have 100000 rows to copy, 100000 rows will be copied at once.

 If you only have a few hundreds of rows, that's not an issue.
-But when you start to have thousands of row:
+But when you start to have thousands of rows:
 - Decrease SqlBulkCopy performance
 - Increase the chance to get a Timeout Expired exception
 - Increase the chance to get an OutOfMemory exception

 There is no BatchSize value which exists that will fit in all scenarios.

 {% include template-example.html %}